evernym/sdk/vcx/libvcx/build_scripts/ios/mac/README.txt

 in Xcode and build and run the iphone app in the simulator with the latest changes in libindy and libvcx

-Steps to re-build libindy.a and libvcx.a for iOS using the macOS launchd daemon when you have ALREADY built them before on this machine
+Steps to automatically re-build libindy.a and libvcx.a for iOS every day using the macOS launchd daemon when you have ALREADY built them before on this machine
 --------------------------------------------------------------------------
 1) Change the value of the Program key in the launchd.daemon.build.libvxc.plist file to the location of the launchd.daemon.build.libvxc.sh script on your machine
 2) Change the value of the UserName key to the username of the user who will run the script
+3) Change the username iosbuild1 to the username of the user who will run the script
-2) To see if it is already loaded do: sudo launchctl list|grep local.build_libvcx
+4) To see if it is already loaded do: sudo launchctl list|grep local.build_libvcx
-3) If it is not already loaded then do:
+5) If it is not already loaded then do:
    a) sudo cp sdk/vcx/libvcx/build_scripts/ios/mac/launchd.daemon.build.libvxc.plist /Library/LaunchDaemons
    b) sudo launchctl load /Library/LaunchDaemons/launchd.daemon.build.libvxc.plist
-4) Now the building of libvcx will happen automatically once a day at the time listed in the launchd.daemon.build.libvxc.plist file
+6) Now the building of libvcx will happen automatically once a day at the time listed in the launchd.daemon.build.libvxc.plist file
-5) To unload the script so that it will not run do: sudo launchctl unload /Library/LaunchDaemons/launchd.daemon.build.libvxc.plist
+7) To unload the script so that it will not run do: sudo launchctl unload /Library/LaunchDaemons/launchd.daemon.build.libvxc.plist
-6) To start the job immediately rather than wait until the time listed in the launchd.daemon.build.libvxc.plist file do sudo launchctl start local.build_libvcx
+8) To start the job immediately rather than wait until the time listed in the launchd.daemon.build.libvxc.plist file do sudo launchctl start local.build_libvcx